When All is Quiet: Kaiser Chiefs in Conversation with York Art Gallery

 • Daytrip Maryanne, a collaboration between sound sculptor MaryAnne Amacher and guitarist Thruston Moore of Sonic Youth.

-The show also features works drawn from our own collection paired with songs selected from a “set list” by the band.
+The show also featured works drawn from our own collection paired with songs selected from a “set list” by the band.

 Artists in the set list include: